 So starting off the Hunt for the Great Antagonist I decided to go a little bit off the beaten path.
 I’ll get to the well-known juggernauts at some point, but I also want to look at other antagonists that often aren’t highlighted.
 Luo-Lang is one such antagonist that, while considered to be in one of the best action sequences in anime, does not get much attention.
 Many do not know that name, let alone know the character behind the fight sequence.
 That chilling menace he brings to that scene alone is worth noting, and to be in the one of the best fight sequences in anime he makes for a slightly less generic starting point for this sequence.
 So let’s peer deeply into those cold and lifeless blue eyes of his and see if Luo-Lang is a well developed antagonist or merely a one hit wonder!

 Luo-Lang is a mixture of confidence, skepticism, and psychopathy.
 Just a winning concoction for a primary antagonist, but does that mean he has a well-rounded personality?
 Luo-Lang is a man bored with his life, always hunting for strong opponents to satiate his random bloodlust.
-Against opponents he knows he can be he defeat, there is this cockiness that comes out.
+Against opponents he knows he can defeat, there is this cockiness that comes out.
 He will throw away his sword, fight random strangers for a warm up or even offer his foe some medicine to regain all of his strength back.
 Luo-Lang is the “monster with the golden hair” that the Japanese citizens described.
 A man bent on not proving his strength, but rather relieving his boredom.
 He suffers from a distinct lack of depth to his characteristics, but those characteristics are so strongly defined through each of his actions that they make up an accurate representation of his moniker.
 Easily discernible as a character.

 A big part of who Luo-Lang is in the story is in relation to two people, Byakuran and Nanashi.
 Byakuran is the leader of the Ming forces in Japan and hunting after an Elixir of immortality.
 He strongly believes in honour and blind loyalty to an Emperor and thus will enact one of the most ludicrous missions in order to attempt to appease him.
 Luo-Lang’s relationship with Byakuran is one of employer and a clash of beliefs.
 Luo-Lang is someone who feels more confident in his own ability, and thus feels entirely skeptical about those who follow blindly the orders of another.
 He appreciates that Byakuran brought him to Japan where he found Nanashi, but that is as far as his positive comments towards him goes.
 Often he will make fun of the mission considering it to be nonsense.
 He enjoys watching Byakuran’s beliefs fall short as when they use the Japanese feudal lord as a hostage he is quickly dispatched.
 Byakuran could not comprehend how the Japanese soldiers could do that to their lord, but Luo-Lang seems to respect this apparently blasphemous tactic.
 There is a divide between who Luo-Lang is and what Byakuran believes in which allows him to kill Byakuran without a second thought in the end of the film.
 Byakuran was going to shoot Nanashi as his back was turned only to have his hand chopped off by Luo-Lang.
 Seeing this side of Luo-Lang’s character helps to support the demonic nature of the man, seeing his own allies as tools to find strong warriors to fight.
 He even lets the one Ming soldier who respected him collapse upon his body and just slide off with even glancing in his direction.
 Luo-Lang is a cold-hearted murderer who only understands the thrill of the fight, and the Ming relationships he has only continue to support that.